 At dusk, the ship raised anchor and headed east.
 It turned south and after a while, it turned again this time heading west.
 The next turn it made was north.
 It headed in this direction for a good amount of time before dropping anchor at about 8:00 P.M.
 The POWs figured out that they had just sailed in a circle.
 What had happened is that the ship’s had been hit during the attack and the ship could not be steered.

-Sometime after midnight, the POWs heard noise on deck as women and children were unloaded.
+Sometime after midnight, the POWs heard a noise on deck as the women and children were unloaded.
 During the night, the medics in the ship’s hold were ordered out by a Japanese officer to tend to the Japanese wounded.
 One of the medics recalled that the dead, dying, and wounded were everywhere.

 The ship reached Subic Bay at 2:30 in the morning and steamed closer to the beach where its anchor was dropped.
 At 4:00 A.M., the POWs were told that they would disembark at daybreak at a pier.
 The moaning and muttering of POWs who were losing their minds kept the POWs up all night.
 That night 25 POWs died in the hold.

 It was December 15 and the POWs sat in the hold hours after daybreak when the sound of planes was heard.
 They would live through three more attacks.
 When the U.S. Navy planes resumed their attack, the attacks came in waves.
 Each wave consisted of 30 to 50 planes and lasted from twenty minutes to a half-hour.
 After an attack, there was usually a twenty to a thirty-minute lull before the next wave of planes attacked.
-The other POWs noted that attack was heavier than the day before.
+The other POWs noted that the attack was heavier than the day before.

 At 8:00 AM, a Japanese guard yelled to the POWs, “All go home; Speedo!”
 He also shouted that the wounded would be the first evacuated.
 Suddenly, he looked up and shouted, “Planes, many planes!”
 As the POWs were abandoning ship, the planes returned.
 The pilots of the planes had no idea that the ship was carrying prisoners.
 The ship bounced in the water from the explosions.
 Chief Boatswain Clarence M. Taylor who was in the water said, “I saw the whole thing.
 A bomb fall, hit near the stern hatch, and debris go flying up in the air.”